jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 ```python
 queue = tf.FIFOQueue(capacity=50, dtypes=[tf.float32, tf.int32], shapes=[[4], []])
 ```
-Besides a FIFO queue, TensorFlow provides other queue like Priority Queue *tf.PriorityQueue* and Random shuffle queue *tf.RandomShuffleQueue*.
+Besides a FIFO queue, TensorFlow provides other queues like Priority Queue *tf.PriorityQueue* and Random shuffle queue *tf.RandomShuffleQueue*.

 #### Define enqueue op node(s)
 Create an op node which will put the (x, y) pair to the queue.